 - Child Victims Act: Extend by five years the criminal statute of limitations for sexual crimes committed against minors, allowing survivors more time to process and disclose.
 It would also extend the statute of limitations for civil actions until the victim turns 50 and open a window for the civil and criminal prosecution of cases that have already passed the current statute of limitations.

 - Voting Rights (A780 Lavine/S1102 Myrie; A775 Dinowitz/S1099 Carlucci; A778 Vanel/S871 Comrie/S1049 Comrie; A777 Carroll/S1048 Gianaris; A774 Lavine/S1100 Carlucci; A779 Lavine/S1103 Stewart-Cousins): A participatory democracy creates a better government for all New Yorkers.
 To increase voter participation, New York must make voting more accessible.
-Voting reforms include early voting, automatic voting registration, flexibility to change party affiliation, electronic poll books, and restoring voting rights to parolees.
-All bills listed have passed both houses on January 14, 2019.
+All bills listed have passed both houses on January 14, 2019, including early voting, registration portability, and pre-registration of 16- and 17-year-olds.
+In addition, New York has taken the first step in same-day voter registration and mail-in voting.
+Voting reforms yet to pass include early voting, automatic voting registration, flexibility to change party affiliation, electronic poll books, and restoring voting rights to people on parole.